Gi60s/command-line-callback/readme/math-example.md

     return result;
 }

-clc.define('add', add, {
+//define a command interface to call the add function Command.define('add', add, {
     brief: 'Add two numbers together.',
     description: 'The --first option is required (with a value) for this command to execute. ' + 'The --second option is optional with a default value of zero.',
     synopsis: [
         '[OPTIONS]...',
         '--first 1 --second 2',